HISPlayer/UnityXR-SDK/drm.md

 In the video streaming industry, the DRM (Digital Rights Management) makes possible a secure distribution of contents over the network.
 Encrypted content is prepared using an encryption server and stored in a content library.
 The encrypted content is streamed or downloaded from the content library to client devices via content servers.
 Licenses to view the content are obtained from the License Server.

-The HISPlayer Unity Video Player SDK for Meta Quest supports [Widevine DRM](https://www.widevine.com/solutions/widevine-drm) and provides an API to the users for usage of the MediaDRM module.
+The HISPlayer SDK supports [Widevine DRM](https://www.widevine.com/solutions/widevine-drm) and provides an API to the users for usage of the MediaDRM module.

 Supported maximum DRM protected video resolutions:
  * DRM L1 (External Surface render mode)